chibunduuchechi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creating a file with content inside it`
+displaying all lines of a file including caps